MD Reviews Sound Therapy Tinnitus Options

 As for clinical studies, there are mixed findings on what constitutes the best tinnitus therapy sounds.
 Some general findings in the medical literature are:

-- Acceptance of tinnitus therapy sounds improves when users have a choice.
+- Sound therapy improves when users have a choice of what they listen to.

-- White noise tends to be favored in comparison studies to other broadband noises.
+- White noise tends to be favored to other broadband noises.

-- Nature or environmental sounds may be effective because they tend to relax people as well.
+- Nature sounds may be effective because they promote relaxation.

 From my clinical experience, the best sounds for tinnitus treatment are the ones you find to be most acceptable.
 You want it to be something non-distracting and non-abrasive, so you can essentially “set it and forget it”.